-- 2.2.1 Following authorization of an Approval examination, the manufacturer shall submit samples for examination and testing based on the review of the preliminary information. - 2.2.2 The test samples will typically be a complete assembly with all components mounted in a manner consistent with the manufacturer's instructions and intended application; but the exact sample requirements will be specified by FM Approvals as part of the proposal. - 2.2.3 Requirements for samples may vary depending on design features, results of prior or similar testing, and results of any foregoing tests. - 2.2.4 The manufacturer shall submit samples representative of production.
-Any decision to use data generated using prototypes is at the discretion of FM Approvals. - 2.2.5 It is the manufacturer's responsibility to provide any necessary test fixtures required to test their specific design. - 2.2.6 Additional tests may be required, at the discretion of FM Approvals, depending on design features and results of any foregoing tests. - 2.2.7 Any test following a failure shall be acceptable only at the discretion of FM Approvals and with a technical justification of the conditions or reasons for failure.
+- 2.2.1 Following authorization of a certification examination, the manufacturer shall submit samples for examination and testing based on the review of the preliminary information. - 2.2.2 The test samples will typically be a complete assembly with all components mounted in a manner consistent with the manufacturer's instructions and intended application; but the exact sample requirements will be specified by the certification agency as part of the proposal. - 2.2.3 Requirements for samples may vary depending on design features, results of prior or similar testing, and results of any foregoing tests. - 2.2.4 The manufacturer shall submit samples representative of production. - 2.2.5 It is the manufacturer's responsibility to provide any necessary test fixtures required to test their specific design. - 2.2.6 Additional tests may be required, at the discretion of the certification agency, depending on design features and results of any foregoing tests. - 2.2.7 Any test following a failure shall be acceptable only at the discretion of the certification agency and with a technical justification of the conditions or reasons for failure.